FishingBooker

 and “Airbnb for fishing charters”.
 It is cited among Serbia’s most successful tech startups.

 FishingBooker publishes an annual list of the best places in the United States for fishing, and has boat listings in over 1,000 cities across more than 100 countries.

 History

 FishingBooker was founded in 2013 by Vukan Simic in Belgrade, Serbia, after he had recently graduated from the University of Belgrade.
 The pair created the company to streamline boat chartering.

 In 2014, Simic invested US $60,000 into the company in two rounds.
 He is the company's sole investor.

-In 2016, FishingBooker expanded and moved its headquarters to Norfolk, Virginia.

 Services

 FishingBooker allows for comparison of charters which do not have any shared practices or independent ability to book online.
 It is similar to other services that broker boat rentals, but the site is specialized for finding, comparing and booking fishing charters, including fishing gear and the services of a captain, as well as the boat itself.